 We recognize that water is a critical natural resource that is essential to the sustainability of our operations, as well as the communities and ecosystems in which we operate.
 In our direct operations, we consume significant volumes of water in the mining and production of our phosphate and potash crop nutrient products.
-The primary sources of water for our operations are surface water; rainwater, used as alternative water supply; and groundwater.
+The primary sources of water for our operations are surface water; rainwater captured within the footprint of our facilities; and groundwater.
 Our facilities monitor and evaluate water use to confirm it is minimized, and water recycling and reuse are being maximized.
 Secondary sources of water include water supplied by local authorities and partially treated industrial and domestic reclaimed water, also supplied by local authorities.
-Surface water withdrawals include once-through cooling water used by our Louisiana operations.
+Surface water withdrawals include once-through cooling water used by our Louisiana operations and sea water used at our Miski Mayo phosphate joint venture in Peru.

-Discharges from Mosaic's Florida and Louisiana phosphate operations to downstream water bodies are highly regulated through federal National Pollutant Discharge Elimination System (permits that are administered by the Florida Department of Environmental Protection (FDEP) and Louisiana Department of Environmental Quality (LDEQ).
+Discharges from Mosaic's Florida and Louisiana phosphate operations to downstream water bodies are highly regulated through federal National Pollutant Discharge Elimination System (permits that are administered by the Florida Department of Environmental Protection (FDEP) and Louisiana Department of Environmental Quality (LDEQ)).
 Discharges are monitored, sampled and analyzed regularly by Mosaic, with reports provided to regulatory agencies to demonstrate compliance with permit limitations.
 The limitations are based on the water quality standards that protect the designated uses of the receiving water body.
-Mosaic's Saskatchewan facilities maintain a "zero-discharge" approach.
+Mosaic's Saskatchewan facilities maintain a "zero- discharge" approach.
 When the discharge of freshwater is warranted following a high precipitation event, it is approved in advance by multiple regulatory agencies.

 As it relates to the use of our products, crop nutrient products like those Mosaic manufactures have the potential to run off farmland and into waterways, which can contribute to impaired water quality.

 By preserving the quality of water, minimizing our own water use, and supporting and promoting agricultural practices that achieve the crop yield benefits of fertilizer while reducing nutrient losses to the environment, we are reducing the environmental impact of fertilizers on the global food supply.